uPortal-Attic/uportal-home/README.md

 Once the source is ready to build by your having provided a suitable `endpoint.properties`, run

-`mvn package` from the root directory to build the war files.
+`mvn clean package` from the root directory to build the war files.

 ### Modules